billpatrianakos/coverage-web/CONTRIBUTING.md

 Once your work is ready to be merged into the main project you'll simply submit a pull request from `your-remote/dev-yourBranch` to `upstream/develop`.
 Here's how to do this:

-1. Visit your repository on GitHub and press the green "New Pull Request" button
+1. Visit your fork of this repository on GitHub and press the green "New Pull Request" button
 2. In the first dropdown select `Base:your-unique-branch` in the first box and `compare:develop` in the second box
 3. From there just follow the on screen guide to make your pull request.
 Easy!